SolidHal/PrawnOS/README.md

 If you run in to any problems please open an issue.
 _If you install to the internal emmc this will show a bunch of scary red warnings that are a result of the emmc (internal storage) having a few unwritable (bad) blocks at the beginning of the device and the kernel message level being set low for debugging.
 They don't effect anything long-term.
 All C201s have these bad blocks at the beginning of the emmc_

-After the partitioning and the filesystem copy is complete, it will prompt you to install either the xfce4 or the lxqt desktop environment, sound, trackpad, and Xorg configurations
+After the partitioning and the filesystem copy is complete, it will prompt you to install the gnome desktop environment as well as sound, trackpad, and Xorg configurations
 It will also prompt you to make a new user that automatically gets sudo privileges.

 After reboot, remove the external media you had booted from originally.
 If you installed to the internal emmc press `control+d`, if you installed to an external device press `control+u`